louisroyer-minetest/keyring/README.md

 **This is still a Work In Progress**

 This minetest mod adds keyrings.
-Keyrings can be used to store keys with right click.
+Keyrings can be used to store keys.
 Once keys are stored in the keyring, they can be used as a regular keys.

 ## Missing features